safing/docs/portmaster/install/linux.md

 #### Requirements

-The Portmaster Core Service is compatible with the Linux Kernel as of version 2.4, but due to a breaking bug in at least v5.6, we recommend to use are least v5.7.
+The Portmaster Core Service is compatible with the Linux Kernel as of version 2.4, but due to a breaking bug in at least v5.6, we recommend to use v5.7+.

 Dependencies:

 - `libnetfilter_queue` - for network stack integration
 - `libappindicator3` - for sending desktop notifications (_optional, but recommended_)
-- [Network Manager](https://wiki.gnome.org/Projects/NetworkManager) - for better integration (_optional, recommended_)
+- [Network Manager](https://wiki.gnome.org/Projects/NetworkManager) - for better integration (_optional, but recommended_)

 ---